Saff-Elli-Khan/epic-crawler/README.md

-# epic-crawler
+# Epic Crawler

-A simple crawler for retriving important data from web pages.
+A simple crawler for scraping important data from web pages.

 #### Installation